nishitde/Kaleidoscope-A-tool-for-identifying-colors/readme.md

 ## Open the application

 ### Prerequisites
+  1. Ensure that the path in `run.py` and `db.py` under the name of `DIRECTORY` has been changed to whatever your path is for the `Kaleidoscope-A-tool-for-identifying-colors/Website/public/img/`.
- 1. For re-running the project, ensure that the `img` folder in the `Kaleidoscope-A-tool-for-identifying-colors/Website/public/` directory is emptied by deleting all of its contents.
+  2. For re-running the project, ensure that the `img` folder in the `Kaleidoscope-A-tool-for-identifying-colors/Website/public/img` directory is emptied by deleting all of its contents.
- 2. Clear out the existing database, and recreate another one by simply running the `new_db.py` file, by executing the following command in the terminal `python3 new_db.py`.
+  3. Clear out the existing database, and recreate another one by simply running the `new_db.py` file, by executing the following command in the terminal `python3 new_db.py`.

 ### Execute
 To test your setup, please download the ZIP	package available as	part	of this	project.
 The	directory, Kaleidoscope-A-tool-for-identifying-colors, includes files and libraries	that	we will be using.
 In a terminal window, please navigate to the `Kaleidoscope-A-tool-for-identifying-colors/Website/` directory and enter the following	command: